TuhinNair/durcov/README.md

 ## Considerations (or things I should've done)
 * The API used (and other similar API's) allow subscribing to updates (by registering a webhook) which means we'd only make network requests as necessary.
 But that's API provider specific and the doc mentioned polling, so I polled away.
 * Rate limiting.
 Twilio itself has some sort of rate limiting but I'd have some simple application level rate limiting as well.
+(We do authenticate the requests coming so there's a bit of protection.)
-* Health checks, context tracking/tracing for audit logging, audit logging, tiered logging and all the other nice web stuff.
+* Health checks, context tracking/tracing for audit logging, audit logging, tiered logging and all the other nice web middleware.
+I only had one route here so just logged the essentialls.
 * Maybe sessions?
 Although I don't know how much that matters for an app like this.

 ## Demo